 - Versions.
 Opens the Item Version History window to show any prior versions of this item.
 This allows you to view older versions of this item and, if desired, restore from an older version.
 See Version History for more information.

 - Associations.
-With a specific language set for an article, allows side by side editing in another language.
+With a specific language set for an item, allows side by side editing in another language.
 This toolbar icon is shown on Multilingual Sites only.

 - Help.
 Opens this help screen.

 At least one Contact Category must be added before adding the first Contact.